robertwtucker/robertwtucker-site/content/posts/ai-blogging/index.md

 ## Conclusion

-While I'm the last one that should be judging anyone's writing, I feel like it's a little verbose (Mem does have options to improve this) and the style is somewhat stilted.
+While I'm the last one that should be judging anyone's writing, I feel like it's a little verbose (Mem does have options to improve this) and the style is somewhat stilted for my taste.
 Nevertheless, color me impressed!
 I'll have to do some more experimenting with different types of content.
+I'd have to say that AI-assisted blogging can definitely help save time on content creation.
+Who knows, it might even improve the quality of my work.
 I can't promise I'll blog more, but it's a thought.